ucla-imls-open-sci/lc-multilingual-search-discovery-system/episodes/web-app.md

 It is very important to remember that after getData() is called, all of the data is loaded into the user’s browser.
 This means that once the page loads, and the getData() promise is resolved, our website will not request data again from our Google Sheet API.
 All our filtering will occur on the client-side, which is to say in the browser and not in our Google Sheet database.
 This organization helps us achieve the Functional Requirements we established in Episode 2.1 and has a few benefits:

-- After `getData()` loads the data, filtering data is almost instantaneous, because we do not need to keep request new data from the Google Sheets API.
+- After `getData()` loads the data, filtering data is almost instantaneous, because we do not need to keep requesting new data from the Google Sheets API.
 - As laid out in the Functional Requirements at the start of this episode, we want free database and web hosting solutions.
 Limiting our API requests ensures that we can continue with Google Sheets as our simple database.
 - Security: We want a simple web solution, and a single get request from the API excludes any two way communication with our server, such as Post requests or the ability of users to inject malicious code back into our database.
 Our system is very simple, and this simplicity is its strength.